 Symptoms of gum disease include:

 Though it’s not always intuitive, the body is all connected.
 Treating one aspect or condition can only improve other parts of the body.
 It’s important to see a dentist regularly to keep your teeth and gums healthy and to spot any potential heart problems.
-If you are experiencing symptoms of gum disease or it’s been more than 6 months since your last dental checkup, call our Greeley, CO dentist office today to schedule a cleaning.
+If you are experiencing symptoms of gum disease or it’s been more than 6 months since your last dental checkup, call our Greeley, CO dentist office to schedule a dental cleaning today.